framsouza/eck-saml-hot-warm-cold/README.md

               cpu: 200m
 ```

-The JVM configuration is defined via environment variable, this container will have 4GB of heap space.
-Pay attention in keep  request & limit with the same value to minimize disruption caused by pod evictions due a resources utilization.
-In this example this node has 8Gi of memory and 200m cpu.
+The JVM configuration is defined via environment variables, this container will have 4GB of heap space.
+Keep request and limit with the same value to minimize disruption caused by pod evictions due a resources utilization.
+In this example, this node has 8Gi of memory and 200m CPU.

 ### Volume SAML metadata
 ```
          volumeMounts:
           - name: saml-metadata
             mountPath:  /usr/share/elasticsearch/config/framsouza_eu_auth0_com-metadata.xml
         volumes: